 THE BATTLE OF THE VILLA FIORITA is a forgotten relic of 1965, one of the last sighs of a long-running industry staple, what used to be called ‘women’s pictures’, usually involving circumstance-embroiled heroines in nice clothes suffering in swank surroundings, with second-lead male stars in attendance to stoke the tearducts.
 Most (straight) guys avoided these soapers, where the determined likes of Lana Turner, Joan Crawford or Susan Hayward would cross the line of propriety yet simultaneously hold the line for nobility, while string-heavy music scores from Max Steiner or Franz Waxman caressed their choices.
-The smug joke from high-brows reviewing these were that they were Kleenex-fodder fit only for depressed housewives.
+The smug joke from high-brows reviewing these was that they were Kleenex-fodder fit only for depressed housewives.
 ‘Glossy melodrama’ must have been trotted out a thousand times describing these popular items.

-Luckily, here his leading lady is Maureen O’Hara, 45 and a knockout) and the adulterer-in-chief is Rossano Brazzi (described by one critic as “Italy’s biggest tourist attraction”), 49 and suave as ever.
+Luckily, here his leading lady is Maureen O’Hara, 45 and a ever knockout) and the adulterer-in-chief is Rossano Brazzi (described by one critic as “Italy’s biggest tourist attraction”), 49 and suave as ever.
 Their committed work does a lot to make the travails bearable.
 Being drenched in locations at Lake Garda in northern Italy doesn’t hurt.

 The plot has O’Hara skipping out on dullard hubby Richard Todd to luxuriate by mountain-framed Lago di Garda with her concert pianist lover Brazzi.
 Her hurt and confused children (Martin Stephens and Elizabeth Dear) follow on their own to gum things up, then Brazzi’s daughter piles on as well.
 She’s played by Olivia Hussey, 14, in her debut, three years before Romeo And Juliet.